 How Long Does 1 Oz Of Alcohol Stay In Urine?

 How long does alcohol stay in urine system?
 The liver typically processes one standard drink per hour for men or around 0.015g/100mL/hour.
-However, various types of alcohol contain different amounts of alcohol, and the size of a drink can vary depending on the type of alcohol and the establishment where the glass is consumed.
+However, various types of alcohol contain different amounts of alcohol, and the size of the beverage varies based on the sort of alcohol and the establishment where the drink is consumed.

-A standard drink in the US is defined as containing 0.6 ounces (14 grams) of pure alcohol, roughly equivalent to one 12-ounce beer, one 5-ounce wine in a glass, or 1.5 ounces of distilled spirits (such as whiskey or vodka).
+A standard drink in the US is defined as containing 0.6 ounces (14 grams) of pure alcohol, roughly equivalent to one 12-ounce beer, one 5-ounce wine in a glass, or 1.5 ounces of filtered spirits like whiskey or vodka.
 Furthermore, alcohol metabolism varies among individuals and can be affected by age, sex, body weight, and liver function.

 How To Flush Alcohol From Urine In 24 Hours?